Selling Whole Animals for Custom Processing

 For the most part, the procedure for a custom slaughter on-ranch of a pre-sold animal in California lines up with the terms of the USDA’s “Custom Exempt Slaughter” rules.
 Most important is the requirement that the processing of the animal must be for the the benefit of the animal's owner, and the resulting meat is for their personal use only.
 The meat products cannot be “adulterated” or “misbranded” and should be labeled "Not for Sale".

 Below are the 7 basic steps of selling whole animals for custom processing, followed by the key criteria for this transaction, divided into federal, state and local requirements.

-Rancher sells whole or partial share of animals to their customers.
+Rancher sells whole or partial share of an animal to their customers.

-They collect payment.
-Note sale and change of ownership in your records.
+Rancher collects payment, noting sale and change of ownership in their records.

-Rancher schedules visit from Brand Inspector to verify brand and change of ownership.
+Rancher schedules a visit from Brand Inspector to verify brand and change of ownership.
+(Cattle only)

 Rancher keeps blue slip for Mobile Slaughter Operator.

 Rancher schedules harvest with local Mobile Slaughter Operator.